mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### sitemap

 Configuration for the website's sitemap.
-If configured, a sitemap.xml file will be generated for better search engine crawling.
+If configured, it will generate a sitemap.xml file for better search engine crawling.

 ```json
 {